 And what is Non-Superwash?

-Non-Superwash – also called “natural wool” – is pure, untreated wool.
-Its scale structure remains intact, and that is exactly what gives it character: warmth, texture, and a slightly “lively” feel.
+Non-Superwash – also called “naturally untreated wool” – is pure, untreated wool.
+Its scale structure remains intact, and that gives it character: Warmth, Firmness, and a slightly “lively” Hand Feel.

 -